sathish-t/nanopore-mod-course/materials/sequence-align-pycoqc.md

 ---
 layout: page
 element: notes
-title: Sequence alignment and pycoQC
+title: Basecalling, sequence alignment, and pycoQC
 ---

 The hands-on sessions begin on our timeline from here.